Code-From-Anywhere/course/docs/about.md

 ![Our team](./cfa-team.jpeg)

+**Who we are**

+- Highly motivated developers at your fingertips
+- A network of App Developers living the dream.
+- We chase freedom to be more motivated, creative and talented than any other agency.
+- Young, Ambitious, Adventurous Developers Chasing Freedom
+- We build apps and chase freedom by traveling the world
+- We attend many conferences and go on adventures so we can enjoy our job and stay on top of our game.

+**Our Philosophy**

+- **Developer-first**: focus on developer expertise, developer growth, developer freedom, developer lifestyle, developer happiness.
+- **Typescript-first**: We mainly use Typescript, React with Native, Expo, Next.js and Node.js
+- **Trust-first**: Don’t spend much time on contracts and requirements.
+Just get going and see where it goes.
+- **Remote-first**: There is no requirement of location, never.
+- **Humane-first**: We’re only involved in products that are good for humanity and the planet.

 ## A word from me...

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/D13goXBeMIc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>